 Lessons are designed to work within each student's ability.
 The Feldenrkais method can help people of all ages and levels, ranging from those with severe limitations and injuries, to those who are extremely athletic.

 Functional Integration lessons (or FIs) are one-on-one sessions to address individual needs and requests.

 In FI lessons, a practitioner will use gentle yet clear, hands-on guidance to assist the student to influence her infrastructure without invasive force.
-The student and practitioner work together to improve function and re-organize or re-arrange thought patterns.
+The student and practitioner work together to improve function and re-organize/re-arrange thought patterns.

 FI sessions are great for students with:

-Students who want to focus on specific issues or conditions may also prefer this more private setting.
+Students who want to focus on specific ideas or conditions may also prefer this private setting.